stephen-huan/dotfiles/doc/cmus.md

 and manipulating an implicit queue (the modes determine which songs go into the queue and the toggles determine how that queue behaves).

 To go back to the "real" queue, it behaves similarity to a playlist.
 One adds songs with `e` instead of `y`, and the same playlist manipulation can be done (`D` to remove, `p`/`P` to move around).
-When cmus determines which song to play after the current song finishes, it first tries to deque a song from the "real" queue.
-If the real queue is empty, it deques a song from the implicit queue described above.
+When cmus determines which song to play after the current song finishes, it first tries to dequeue a song from the "real" queue.
+If the real queue is empty, it dequeues a song from the implicit queue described above.
 Thus, if you're listening to an artist but want to play another song one-off, then you can add that song to the queue with `e`.
 When the song ends, you'll be back to listening to that artist in the same position in the implicit queue you were in.

 ## `cmus-remote`

 `cmus-remote` can be used to control cmus from the command-line, e.g. to generate a status text based on the current song (which I do for `spacebar`) or to integrate into `ranger`, e.g. when selecting an audio file to add the file